OcelotBabou/Quartz/content/7-NPC/Gods/New Gods/Estera.md

 ## Personality

 - **Traits**: Passionate, vibrant, and generous
-- **Strengths**: Brings warmth and fosters growth, encourages celebration and joy
+- **Strengths**: Radiates warmth and vitality, fostering life, growth, and exuberance wherever her influence falls.
+She inspires joy, passion, and the drive to seize the fullness of life, encouraging communities to flourish and celebrate their prosperity.
-- **Weaknesses**: Can be overly intense, and overbearing
+- **Weaknesses**: Her fierce passion can make her overbearing, often expecting others to match her intensity and zeal.
+She has a domineering streak, believing strongly that her way is best, and can be fiery and quick-tempered when her ideals are challenged.
 - **Goals and Motivations**: To celebrate life at its peak, promoting abundance, joy, and the glory of the sun.

 ## Relationships